pacs-course/pacs-examples/Examples/src/Parallel/MPI/OneAtATime/README.md

 # A critical section in MPI #
 A critical section is a block of code that can be executed by a process at a time.
-MPI doeas not have a specific function to define critical section.
+MPI does not have a specific function to define critical section.
 We have `MPI_Barrier()` that however is just a syncronization point: all processes stop until the last one calls it.

 To simulate a critical section we have to use a little trick.